polomarcus/blog/content/article/2025/improve-by-1000-response-time.md

 I implemented this solution pretty quickly thanks to [Metabase persistence model](https://www.metabase.com/docs/latest/data-modeling/model-persistence), and Metabase slack alerts.

-It was good enough for me, but for more (rare) curious users that customize some full-scan queries, they couldn't use the cache and had to wait about a minute for results, and in today's too fast world this was not acceptable for them.
+It seemed good enough for me, but people in a hurry that customize some full-scan queries, they couldn't use the cache and had to wait about a minute for results, and in today's too fast world this was not acceptable for them.

 To make things worse, these were non-technical users who didn’t really grasp the cost of scanning the entire database.
 Our data is partitioned by time, so applying even a simple time filter could’ve massively improved response time.
 But from their perspective: More data means always better answers *- even though i don't agree with this -* so they’d often remove the predefined time filters - not realizing the performance hit they were causing.